developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 ### Q: Zebra APIs appear to offer limited fault tolerance.
 How can my app adapt to this?

-A: Retry the API command or gracefully exit the app.  `MORE INFO NEEDED FROM ENGINEERING`
+A: Retry the API command or gracefully exit the app.
+The exception handling code snippet below also might be helpful:
+`MORE INFO NEEDED FROM ENGINEERING`

+		catch (ScannerException ex)
+            {
+                Log.d("EMDK Exception", ex.StackTrace);

+                // Check if the failure is recovarable within the application if (ex.Result == ScannerResults.Failure ||
+                    ex.Result == ScannerResults.ScannerNotEnabled ||
+                    ex.Result == ScannerResults.ScannerNotConnected ||
+                    ex.Result == ScannerResults.InvalidObject ||
+                    ex.Result == ScannerResults.NoDataListener)
+                {
+                    // Decide what actions can be taken as per the business logic }

+                // Check if the failure is not recoverable within the application if (ex.Result == ScannerResults.ScannerInUse ||
+                    ex.Result == ScannerResults.FeatureNotSupported ||
+                    ex.Result == ScannerResults.ScannerNotSupported ||
+                    ex.Result == ScannerResults.ScannerInitFailure )
+                {
+                    // Decide what actions can be taken as per the business logic }
+            }

 -----